 Of course, a cashless society requires the technological infrastructure to support it, but with technological costs continually declining, and with the increasing ubiquity of smart phones, the necessary technology is either in place or available.
 The development of mobile payment platforms, such as Apple Pay and Google Wallet, and apps such as PayPal and Venmo are now paving the way for the cashless future.

 However, electronic money can only exist if there are strong and stable financial institutions, because, like fiat money, its creation must be tightly controlled and people must have confidence that it can work.
-A great impetus to make all money electronic is that it may be the most effective tool to stop organized crime and terrorism, since electronic transactions are easily monitored and traceable, and tax authorities will certainly appreciate that tax evasion will be much more difficult.
+A great impetus to make all money electronic is that it is the best way to stop organized crime and terrorism, since electronic transactions are easily monitored and traceable, and tax authorities will certainly appreciate that tax evasion will be much more difficult.
 Of course, some people will be concerned about privacy, but most people are already giving up their privacy by using credit cards for purchases, by posting on social networks, and through other Internet transactions.

 Inflation also limits money as a unit of account because prices are continually increasing so it is difficult to compare prices that are constantly changing.

-Finally, if inflation is too high, then people stop using it as a medium of exchange, and start using barter or the currency of another country.
+Finally, if inflation is too high, then people stop using it as a medium of exchange, and start using barter or the currency of another country or maybe even a cryptocurrency, such as Bitcoin.

 One of the reasons why there is more United States currency outside of the United States than within is because many people in certain countries do not trust their governments.
 They are afraid that their government will print too much money as an easy way to solve fiscal problems, which would reduce the value of the native currency held by the people.
 This happened in Argentina in the 1980's and in Russia in the 1990's.
 Hence, many of these people hold their store of value as United States dollars, mostly in the form of 100-dollar bills.